Interleukin-2 and experimental immunotherapy approaches for advanced melanoma

 - Robert H. Lurie Comprehensive Cancer Center of Northwestern

 Although the incidence of malignant melanoma is increasing, most cases are diagnosed at an early stage.
 For localized melanomas, surgical excision is curative in most cases, and patients at high risk of developing metastatic disease may benefit from adjuvant therapy.
-(See "Initial surgical management of melanoma of the skin and unusual sites" and "Adjuvant immunotherapy for melanoma".)
+(See "Initial surgical management of melanoma of the skin and unusual sites" and "Adjuvant therapy for cutaneous melanoma".)

 High-dose interleukin-2 (IL-2) was the first immunotherapy approach to produce durable remissions in patients with advanced disease.
 However, these benefits were limited to a small fraction of patients, and treatment was associated with substantial toxicity.